-Dick finished his schooling at Downside and began studying to be a Engineer at the Camborne School of Mines in Cornwall.
+Dick finished his schooling at Downside and began studying to be an Engineer at the Camborne School of Mines in Cornwall.
 From letters, Dick left for Rhodesia in 1905 with his brother Bill, but returned to England in 1906 and continued his studies at Camborne.
 After qualifying in 1908, he left for Australia with only £10.
-He worked at Broken Hill mining zinc; then at Koolgardy (near Kalgoorly) surveying for gold.
-He later joined his brothers mining for gold near Bulowayo, Southern Rhodesia.
+He worked at Broken Hill, mining zinc; then at Koolgardy (near Kalgoorly) surveying for gold.
+He later joined his brothers mining for gold near Bulawayo and Queque in Southern Rhodesia.
 Dick then went to Kenya, where he initially surveyed for gold and had a moment of triumph when he struck quite a valuable gold seam at Kakamega.

 In 1914, he enlisted in the East African Mounted Rifles to fight in the 1st World War as a munitions supplier taking ammunition to the front line with bullock and cart.
 Upon completing his deliveries, he was required to join in the fighting.
 He helped to chase the Germans out of East Africa down to Mozambique.
 He was twice mentioned in despatches and promoted to Second Lieutenant.